Alejogb1/job-board/blog-data/what-pricing-strategy-has-been-adopted-for-gemini-20-flashs-api-usage.md

 But lets not just talk about the money let’s dive into some code to see how you might interact with something like this It’s all abstract without a bit of practical code

-Okay here's a Python example that imagines interacting with Gemini although it is very simplified.
+here's a Python example that imagines interacting with Gemini although it is very simplified.
 I mean you'd need to actually install some Python libraries.
 But I’m trying to get the point across

 ```python
 import requests